Mitigating loss of variance in ensemble data assimilation: machine learning-based and distance-free localization: Proposed Methods

-\item \textbf{Random forests}: Random forests, proposed by \citet{breiman:01}, are an ensemble of decision trees trained on samples from the dataset, either with or without replacement.
-During tree construction, the optimal split at each node is identified from a random subset of the inputs.
-These randomness elements reduce the estimator's variance \citep{breiman:98,breiman:01}.
-Essentially, each tree is built using a randomly chosen subset of features and samples, and the final output is derived by averaging the predictions from all trees We use the \texttt{scikit-learn} to implement the random forest.
+\item \textbf{Random forest}: Random forests \citep{breiman:01a} are ensembles of decision trees trained on bootstrap samples of the data.
+At each node, a random subset of features is considered for splitting, which reduces variance and improves generalization \citep{breiman:98a}.
+The final prediction is obtained by averaging the outputs of all trees.
+We use the scikit-learn implementation.

-\item \textbf{Extra tree}: Extremely randomized trees (Extra tree) is an ensemble of decision trees that incorporates an extra randomness, in the way the splits are computed, compared to the Random forest.
-This usually allows to reduce the variance of the model at the expense of slightly increasing the bias \citep{geurts2006extremely}.
-The Extra tree is implemented here using the \texttt{scikit-learn}.
+\item \textbf{Extra trees}: Extremely randomized trees (Extra Trees) are similar to random forests but introduce additional randomness by selecting split thresholds at random \citep{geurts:06a}.
+This can reduce variance at the cost of slightly increased bias.
+We use the scikit-learn implementation.

-\item \textbf{XGBoost}: Extreme Gradient Boosting (XGBoost) is a model based on gradient-boosted decision trees (GBDT) \citep{xgboost}.
-GBDT works by sequentially adding decision trees to an ensemble, each one correcting its predecessor.
-The XGBoost extends GBDT by a number of improvements, such as adding regularization, and has achieved very good performance in many datasets \citep{shwartz2022tabular,borisov2022deep,grinsztajn2022tree}.
-XGBoost is one of the most popular machine-learning models for tabular data.
-We use here the implementation from \citep{xgboost}.
+\item \textbf{XGBoost}: Extreme Gradient Boosting (XGBoost) is an advanced gradient-boosted decision tree (GBDT) algorithm \citep{chen:16c}.
+It builds trees sequentially, with each tree correcting the residuals of its predecessor.
+XGBoost introduces regularization and other enhancements, achieving state-of-the-art performance on many tabular datasets \citep{shwartzziv:22a,borisov:24a,grinsztajn:22a}.
+We use the official XGBoost implementation \citep{xgboost}.

-\item \textbf{LightGBM}: LightGBM is a GBDT algorithm which incorporates two techniques: Gradient-based One-Side Sampling and Exclusive Feature Bundling to deal with large number of data instances and large number of features, respectively \citep{ke2017lightgbm}.
-LightGBM was developed to be faster and use less memory than other GBDT.
-We use the LightGBM implementation from \citep{ke2017lightgbm}.
+\item \textbf{LightGBM}: LightGBM is a GBDT algorithm designed for speed and scalability.
+It incorporates Gradient-based One-Side Sampling and Exclusive Feature Bundling to efficiently handle large datasets and high-dimensional features \citep{ke:17a}.
+We use the official LightGBM implementation \citep{lightgbm} combined with multi-target regression of scikit-learn since LightGBM does not natively support multiple outputs.

-\item \textbf{Multilayer perceptron}: A multilayer perceptron is a fully connected feed-forward artificial neural network, consisting of fully connected neurons with a nonlinear activation function, and with at least three layers: input, hidden layers, and output \citep{goodfellow:16,hastie:09}.
-We use \texttt{TensorFlow} \citep{tensorflow:2015} to implement the multilayer perceptron in this work.
+\item \textbf{Multilayer perceptron (MLP)}: An MLP is a fully connected feedforward neural network composed of at least three layers: input, hidden, and output.
+Each neuron applies a nonlinear activation function, enabling the network to learn complex patterns \citep{goodfellow:16bk,hastie:09a}.
+We implement the MLP using TensorFlow \citep{tensorflow:15}.